CrazyTim/spin-wheel/README.md

 Labels are not given an absolute size either.
 Instead you set `itemLabelFont` (example `'Arial'`), `itemLabelFontSizeMax` (this is a relative size), and `itemLabelRadiusMax` (as a percent of the radius), and the actual size of the font is calculated automatically to fit in the available space.

-For example usage see [./example/js/props.js](https://github.com/CrazyTim/spin-wheel/blob/master/example/js/props.js).
+For example configurations see [./examples/themes/js/props.js](https://github.com/CrazyTim/spin-wheel/blob/master/examples/themes/js/props.js).

 <div>
   <img alt="diagram of props" src="https://crazytim.github.io/spin-wheel/props-diagram.svg" width="615px" />